Proteusiq/hadithi/talks/lectures.md

 **Success Criteria**: Measurement

-The agreed standards by which to we judge whether an objective has been achieved
+The agreed standards by which we judge whether an objective has been achieved

 ## So Long, and Thanks for All the Fish
 ___